-Around half of the new trains will be assembled at the new Siemens Mobility Ltd site in Goole, East Yorkshire.
+Around 80 per cent of the new trains will be assembled at the new Siemens Mobility Ltd site in Goole, East Yorkshire.
 This project is delivering a £200m investment in local manufacturing, helping to create up to 700 skilled jobs, as well as up to 1,700 jobs in the supply chain and 250 jobs during construction.

-and a second s
+and the second second and the second s